 (4) This section applies to any offence against a regulation made under section 48 or against section 32.

-30. Removal of persons from Island
+30. Removing people from Island, powers for

 (1) Where a ranger finds a person committing an offence against any regulation made under section 48, he may by written order given to the person require the person, at the person’s own expense, to leave the Island not later than a specified time and not return to the Island for a specified period, which shall not exceed 7 days.